 Sterling by Music Man RAY35-NT Bass

-The midrange price of a lot of instruments is where most people should be looking to buy an instrument, especially when the instrument is somehow unique, such as having extra strings.
-I say this because I believe that one of the reasons you are looking to buy an instrument with more than the popular amount of strings is because you have had a lot of practice with one and now want to go a little further.
+When considering the purchase of an instrument, it is advisable for most individuals to explore the midrange price range.
+This is particularly relevant when seeking an instrument with distinctive features, such as additional strings.
+I hold this viewpoint because it is likely that your desire for an instrument with more strings stems from your extensive practice and the aspiration to explore new musical possibilities beyond the norm.
 This is why you want to make an investment – the mid-range is perfect for that.
 Still affordable but also offers brilliant quality.
 Sterling by Music Man RAY35-NT electric bass guitar is a mid-range guitar with a swamp ash body for expressiveness throughout the expanded range of tones available on the guitar and music man humbucker pickups to rock the pants off of anybody listening.
-It is perfect for the average 5 string bass fan looking to move onto the instrument or to buy another, more advanced 5 stringer.
+It is perfect for the average 5-string bass fan looking to move onto the instrument or to buy another, more advanced 5-stringer.

 Pros: